Let's have a listen to Cali's beautiful tune C'est quand le bonheur, paying special attention to this line:

 A final s is not the only consonant that renders a "z" sound in liaison; the same is true for a word ending in -x.
 Let’s return to Cali and his romantic vieux amants (with our handkerchiefs close by):

-Because who knows better than those old lovers that we lose love...
+Because who knows better than those old lovers that you lose love...

 As you can hear, Cali is singing of "vieux-Zamants"; the final x in vieux, usually silent, renders a "z" sound at the beginning of amants.